The coronavirus pandemic and resulting lifestyle restrictions have put a mark on everything from our shopping to the work world.

-18. Learn something
+18. Learning something

-19. Deep clean
+19. Deep cleaning

 Who has time to clean the dryer vent, rotate the mattress or wipe down the top of the refrigerator?
-During the lockdown, some of us have had nothing but time.
+During the lockdowns, some of us had nothing but time.
 It’s a good reminder that if we seek out those weird little cleaning jobs — maybe pick one or two a month — the house will both look and run better.

-20. Rediscover letter-writing
+20. Rediscovering letter-writing